Experienced Bronx Truck Accident Lawyer

 If the brakes were well designed, but the mechanic failed to replace worn brake pads during an inspection because he wanted to leave work early, the mechanic may be liable.
 And if the well-designed brake pads were old and worn and the trucking company had failed to send the truck for proper maintenance, the trucking company may be liable.

 As you can see, there are many potential parties in a truck accident lawsuit.
-As such, it is imperative to consult with an injury attorney experienced in commercial truck accidents.
+As such, it is imperative to consult with a Bronx trucking injury attorney at law experienced in commercial truck accidents.
 Contact a Bronx 18-wheeler accident lawyer today.

 Types of Truck Accident Cases We Handle

-At the Law Office of Evan W. Kohn, our experienced truck accident attorneys represent victims in cases involving all types of large commercial vehicles, including:
+At the Law Office of Evan W. Kohn, our experienced trucking injury attorney at law represents victims in cases involving all types of large commercial vehicles, including:

 - 18 wheelers